 Frustration with this process led to a search for a better way.
 The methodology was formally introduced in 1991 with the book Rapid Application Development by James Martin.
 Martin’s approach was a direct response to the era’s sluggish development cycles.
 His work was inspired by an iterative technique he developed called Rapid Iterative Production Prototyping (RIPP).

 The timing was perfect.
 In the early 1990s, powerful new tools like fourth generation languages (4GLs) and visual programming environments made fast prototyping a practical reality.
-For instance, Microsoft’s Visual Basic became a wildly popular RAD tool, selling over 1 million licenses in its first year and showing the industry’s hunger for speed.
 While some of RAD’s initial limitations led to the rise of the Agile Manifesto in 2001, its core ideas paved the way for modern agile practices and are now seeing a major comeback with the rise of low code and no code platforms.

 James Martin, an influential IT consultant, defined RAD as “a development lifecycle designed to give much faster development and higher quality results than those achieved with the traditional lifecycle”.
 His philosophy centered on two things: speed and user satisfaction.